sap-tutorials/Tutorials/tutorials/cp-kyma-cap/cp-kyma-cap.md

 Run the following commands from the `cap-sample` directory within your CLI.

-Make sure to replace the value of `<your-docker-id>` with your Docker account ID.
+>Make sure to replace the value of `<your-docker-id>` with your Docker account ID.

 1. Start the image locally by running the following command:

     ```Shell/Bash
     docker run -p 4004:4004 <dockerid>/cap-service:latest --name cap-service
     ```

-  > The -p command instructs Docker to map the host port 4004, shown on the left of the colon, to the port exposed by the image 4004, shown on the right.
+    >The -p command instructs Docker to map the host port 4004, shown on the left of the colon, to the port exposed by the image 4004, shown on the right.
 Using the --name parameter allows for an easy reference to the image to stop, start or remove it which is used in a later step.

-    Running the command should result in a similar output
+    Running the command should result in a similar output:

     ```Shell/Bash
     > faq@1.0.0 start /usr/src/app